Khamyang people

-The Khamyang (Tai-Khamyangs or Shyam), is a subgroup of the Tai peoples of Southeast Asia.
+The Khamyang (တ︀ႆ︀းၵ︀ံယ︀င︀်), is a subgroup of the Tai peoples of Southeast Asia.
 They are numerically a small indigenous group found in Tinsukia, Jorhat, Sivasagar and Golaghat districts of Assam, and adjacent parts of Arunachal Pradesh.
 Their population totals about 7,000, of which only a small minority speak the native Tai Khamyang language while the vast majority speak the Assamese language.
 The Khamyang are followers of Theravada Buddhism and are closely related to the Khamti.
 They maintain good relations with other Tai Buddhist tribes of Assam.

 They ruled an independent principality in Mungkong until the end of the 18th century.
 Many Khamyang have historically used "Shyam", which is a cognate with "Siam", the old word for Thailand, as a surname.
 The modern trend is for mostly their family names: Thaomung, Chowlu, Chowlik, Tungkhang, Wailong, Pangyok, Chowsong and Chowhai.

 Distribution

 The Khamyang, as a distinct tribe, are found in Balijaan Shyam Gaon, Na Shyam Gaon and Betbari Shyam Gaon (Betoni) near Titabor in Jorhat district, Disangpani, Chalapather Shyam Gaon and Rahan Shyam Gaon near Sapekhati in Sivasagar District, Pawaimukh khamyang Gaon near Margherita in Tinsukia district and Rajmai Shyam Gaon near Sarupathar and Rajapukhuri Shyam Gaon Golaghat District.

 Tai Khamyang people are also found in some villages of Namsai District and Lohit District of Arunachal Pradesh.